 *AICC serves as the dispatch center for AFS South Zone resources; Anchorage Interagency Dispatch Center (AIDC) (formerly a part of "AFS South Zone"), located in Anchorage, serves as the statewide dispatch center for DOI (except NPS) resource aviation operations and does not function as a fire dispatch.
+Alaska Region Communication Center (ARCC) serves as the statewide flight following center for non-fire (resource) for aviation operations for NPS and does not function as a fire dispatch center.

 Administrative Oversight/Structure